HarryQu1229/vue_Github-Users/README.md

 # vue_Github-Users
-a site that allows you to get users info from Github, implemented with vue and ajax(axios)
+a site that allows you to get users' info from Github, implemented with vue and ajax(axios)